Swizec/react-d3-workshop/src/pages/6-react-d3.md

 You can think of it as a function that takes some params and creates a class – a React component.
 Another way to think about HOCs is that they're React components wrapping other React components and a function that makes it easy.

 Let's build a HOC for D3 blackbox integration.
-We'll use it in the main example project.
+You can use it in the main example project.

 A D3blackbox HOC looks like this:

 <iframe src="https://codesandbox.io/embed/5v21r0wo4x" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 You'll recognize most of that code from earlier.
-We have a componentDidMount and componentDidUpdate lifecycle hooks that call D3render on component updates.
-This used to be called renderAxis. render renders a grouping element as an anchor into which D3 can put its stuff.
+We have `componentDidMount` and `componentDidUpdate` lifecycle hooks that call `D3render` on component updates.
+This used to be called `renderAxis`.
+Render renders a grouping element as an anchor into which D3 can put its stuff.

 Because D3render is no longer a part of the component, we have to use `.call` to give it the scope we want: this class, or rather this instance of the React component.

 We've also made some changes to make render more flexible.
-Instead of hardcoding the `translate()` transformation, we take x and y props. `{ x, y } = this.props` takes x and y out of this.props using object decomposition, and we used ES6 string templates for the transform attribute.
+Instead of hardcoding the `translate()` transformation, we take x and y props. `{ x, y } = this.props` takes x and y out of `this.props` using object decomposition, and we used ES6 string templates for the transform attribute.

 Consult my [ES6 cheatsheet](https://es2017.io) for details on that.

-Using our new D3blackbox HOC to make an axis looks like this:
+Using our new `D3blackbox` HOC to make an axis looks like this:

 ```javascript
 const Axis = D3blackbox(function () {